xomicloud/javascript/README.md

 ## Usage

 Before running you will need to configure the application, which requires a corresponding Xomi client.
-In order to create one, If you have not already done so then create a Xomi [account](https://account.xomi.cloud/).
-Once you have an account, follow the wizard for creating a client and when prompted fill in the following value, assuming that you want to run the application locally to begin with:
+In order to create one, if you have not done so already then create a Xomi [account](https://account.xomi.cloud/).
+Once you have an account, follow the wizard for creating a client and when prompted fill in the following values, assuming that you want to run the application locally to begin with:

 * **Name** Anything you want.
+This is for internal display within Xomi only.

 * **Display name** Anything you want again.
+This appears to users on buttons and the like.

 * **Host** `http://localhost:8080` is recommended.